mccoyst/getpad/README.md

-The getpad program takes an itsapad URL as an argument and prints the raw text of the paste on standard output.
+The getpad program takes an itsapad URL (see https://github.com/mccoyst/itsapad) as an argument and prints the raw text of the paste on standard output.
 For example:

 	% getpad http://itsapad.appspot.com/348001